-US Armed Forces earn the Silver Star medal for acts of Gallantry.
+US Armed Forces earn the custom Silver Star medal for acts of Gallantry.
 Gallantry means “dashing courage” and “noble-minded behavior.”
 In this context, it means “bravery and exceptional service under fire.”
 Civilians may also earn the medal in exceptional circumstances.

 The Silver Star is a step up from the Bronze Star (which you can learn more about here).
-Personnel earn the Bronze Star for acts of bravery that are not sufficient for the highest military combat decorations.
+Personnel earns the Bronze Star for acts of bravery that are not sufficient for the highest military combat decorations.
 The Silver Star follows the Medal of Honor and the Distinguished Service Cross.

 First created in 1918, known as the Citation Star, it became the Silver Star medal we know today in 1932.
-Since, many thousand US soldiers, airmen, sailors and marines have received the decoration.
+Since, many thousand US soldiers, airmen, sailors, and marines have received the decoration.
 They continue to do so today.
 Since 2001 alone, 740 men and women received it for serving in Operation Iraq Freedom and Operation Enduring Freedom.

-What Does the Silver Star Look Like?
+What Does the Silver Star medal Look Like?